Sources for Studying and Preaching the Gospel of Mark

 Books

-Edwards’ introduction though not as thorough as R. T. France is useful.
+Though not as thorough as R. T. France's, Edwards' introduction is helpful.
 Unlike France, Edwards divides Mark into two sections: The Gospel of Mark falls naturally into two halves, the first concerning Jesus’ ministry in Galilee (1:1–8:26), and the second his journey to Jerusalem and his passion there (8:27–16:8).
 Edwards gives good explanations of the journey theme, the messianic secret, etc.

 R. A. Cole is not very helpful with discourse analysis.
-For example, he doesn’t see the inclusion with the blind men in Mark 8 and 10.
+For example, he doesn’t see the inclusion of blind men in Marks 8 and 10.
 His commentary is very helpful with explanation.

-These two authors take a literary approach to the Gospel of Mark that is really refreshing and missed by most commentaries.
+These two authors take a literary approach to the Gospel of Mark that is refreshing and missed by most commentaries.
 They discuss the narrator, point of view, plot, and characterization.
-In the blog post The Factual Data Sheet on Mark, I use some of their literary insights.
+I use some of their literary insights in the blog post The Factual Data Sheet on Mark.
 Unfortunately, they have a low view of the main character of the Gospel of Mark.
 They write, “In Mark’s story, Jesus is neither God nor a divine being, but a man who is given authority by God” (105).

 Article